 Testing for doneness is both an art and a science.
 If using a thermometer, you should be able to closely gauge the doneness of the steak.
 Remember that you need to remove the steak when it is 5 F (2.7 C) below the target temperature.
 This is because the steak will continue cooking for a few minutes after it is off the heat.
 If you want a medium rare steak (about 130 F or 55 C), then you need to remove the steak from the grill and out of the skillet when the center of the meat reaches 125 F (52 C).Continue to 10 of 11 below.

 10 of 11

 When the steak is ready to be removed from the skillet, place it on a plate and gently cover with a piece of aluminum foil.
-Note the time.
-In five minutes you (or whoever is eating this steak) should be ready to have the best steak of their lives.
-The resting time allows the juices to redistribute into the meat making it as tender as warm butter.Continue to 11 of 11 below.
+Let rest for 5 minutes.
+The resting time allows the juices to redistribute into the meat making it nice and tender.Continue to 11 of 11 below.

 11 of 11